w3c/mathml/docs/accessibility.md

 In addition to the two ways to encode this, the binomial coefficient is also sometimes represented as ${}_nC_k$, $C(n,r)$, or $C_k^n$.

 ### Chemistry
-Chemical formulas are often marked up using math editors.
+Chemical formulas and chemical equations are often marked up using math editors because they share similar notation constructs.
+However ,the speech is different.
+For example, $\mathrm{H}_2\mathrm{O}$ is read as "H 2 O", not "H sub 2, O".
 The chemical elements are one source of ambiguity, but all the notations around them, including bonds, are other sources of ambiguity
 \\[
-K= \frac
+K_\mathrm{eq}= \frac
     {[\mathrm{C}\mathrm{H}_2\mathord{=}\mathrm{C}\mathrm{H}_2][\mathrm{H}\mathrm{Br}]}
     {[\mathrm{C}\mathrm{H}_2\mathrm{Br}\mathord{-}\mathrm{C}\mathrm{H}_3]}
 \\]